shopware/shopware/src/Docs/Resources/v2/30-theme-guide/40-snippets.md

 Storefront snippets additionally require a class that extends the `SnippetFileInterface`.
 A suitable name would e.g. be `SnippetFile_en_GB.php`.
 Having created that file, you will have to implement the following five methods:

 - `getName`: Returns the name of the snippet file as a string.
-By referring to this name, you can later access the translations.
+By referring to this name, you can access the translations later.
 It is **required** to use `messages.en-GB`, if you provide a whole new language.
 By default, an extension should call its Storefront extension `storefront.en-GB`.
 Otherwise a describing domain, like shopware's PayPal plugin using `paypal.en-GB`, is also okay.